Gamemode4Dev/GM4_Datapacks/CONTRIBUTING.md

 - Only when your module is about to be approved and merged, you should add `CustomModelData` id's.
 - Contact the collaborators of [GM4 Resources](https://github.com/Gamemode4Dev/GM4_Resources) to make sure the correct id's are allocated.
 Create an issue or pull request there so the correct translation keys are added.

+### Tests
+Automated tests for modules should be added in the `data/gm4_module_id/tests` folder.
+The tests will automatically run in GitHub Actions when you submit a PR.
+For local development and for the full documentation, see the [PackTest](https://github.com/misode/packtest) project.

 ### Submitting your module
 Make sure to credit all relevant people in `beet.yaml`.
 Most modules credit the creator (`Creator`), updaters (`Updated by`) and the icon designer (`Icon Design`), however, you may add credits for any work relevant to the module.
 Each credits section consists of an array of strings, which hold the names of the contributors.
 To add a link to your social media site of choice add an entry to `contributors.json`.